 Top 5 Must Haves For Your Next Hiking Adventure

 Hiking is a recreational exercise that aides your physical fitness as well as promote good mental health.
-Hiking or simply walking in nature gives one the sense of freedom, relaxation and adventure.
-Hiking is also an amusing and entertaining way to explore nature with friends and family, or even by yourself.
+When on a hike nature gives one the sense of freedom, relaxation and adventure.
+It is also an amusing and entertaining way to explore nature with friends and family, or even by yourself.

 The following list is the top 5 things that you should ensure you take with you for your next hiking adventure.